substrait-io/substrait/site/docs/relations/basics.md

 Each relational operation must declare the following:

 * Transformation logic around properties of the data.
 For example, does a relational operation maintain sortedness of a field?
 Does an operation change the distribution of data?
-* How many input sets does an operation require?
+* How many input relations does an operation require?
 * Does the operator produce an output (by specification, we limit relational operations to a single output at this time)
 * What is the schema and field ordering of an output (see emit below)?